donkirkby/chess-kit/docs/rules.md

 cards will predict first, and the players with the king cards will move first.

-Give each team a set of seven **cards**: pawn, knight, bishop, rook, queen, king, and checker.
+Give each team a set of seven **cards**: pawn, knight, bishop, rook, queen, king, and empty square.
 The predictor for each team should take the cards in their hand, and play the pawn card face up on their side of the board.

 Set up the chess **pieces** in the standard start position.
 Both members of the white team sit on the side of the board with the white pieces, opposite both